 AA1106 Child Development & Early Childhood and Elementary Education Pre-Major

 If your major is AA1106 Child Development, your academic advisor may sign a permission slip to enroll you in a course that is required for AA1106 and has the prerequisite of Admission to Teacher Candidacy.
-You must meet the criteria of BOTH programs.

 Admission to Advanced Standing